 (a) Record to Be Filed in Superior Court.

-When a District Court matter has been appealed to the Superior Court as authorized by statute, the clerk of the division shall transfer the record to the Superior Court.
+When an appeal is completed, the clerk of the division shall file the record with the Superior Court.
 The original papers and exhibits filed in the District Court and a copy of the docket entries prepared by the clerk of the District Court, together with any transcript made pursuant to Rule 76H of these rules, shall constitute the record on appeal in all cases.
 A party must make advance arrangements with the clerk for the transportation and receipt of documents or exhibits of unusual bulk or weight.

 The record on appeal prepared in accordance with this subdivision shall be filed in the Superior Court not later than 40 days after the filing of the notice of appeal or 10 days after the filing of any transcript of the proceedings requested in accordance with Rule 76H, whichever occurs later.
-It shall be the appellant's responsibility to ensure that these time limits are met and to provide the clerk such assistance as is necessary in preparing and copying the record for filing in the Superior Court.
+It shall be the appellant's responsibility to insure that these time limits are met and to provide the clerk such assistance as is necessary in preparing and copying the record for filing in the Superior Court.
 If the appellant fails to comply with the requirements of this rule, the District Court may on motion of any party or on its own initiative, dismiss the appeal for want of prosecution.
 Upon showing of good cause, the District Court may increase or decrease the time allowed for filing the record.